BattleBrisket/README/README.md

 You do not need to package feedback perfectly for me.
 Clear is better than polished.

 I will ask you early on how you prefer to receive feedback, and I will do my best to meet you there.
 If I am missing the mark, please tell me.
-I would rather adjust with better context than guess.
+I would rather adjust with better context.

 ## Watchouts

-These are my rough edges: the places where my instincts are well-intentioned, but can still get in the way if I am not paying attention.
+(*These are my rough edges: the places where my instincts are well-intentioned, but can still get in the way if I am not paying attention.*)

 I can get impatient with problems that seem obvious but remain unfixed.
-Usually that impatience is pointed at the system, not the people inside it, but I know it can still leak into my tone.
+That impatience is pointed at the system, not the people inside it, but I know it can still leak into my tone if I am not careful.

 I sometimes move quickly from problem identification to solution mode.
+That can be useful, but people and teams sometimes need more time, context, and/or trust before a solution is ready to take shape.
 If you need me to slow down, ask more questions, or just listen before trying to fix the thing, say so.

-I value directness, but I know not everyone processes conflict or disagreement the same way.
+I value directness, but I know not everyone processes disagreement, pressure, or change the same way.
 I will try to meet you where you are.
-I will also ask you to meet me partway by not making me guess what you really think.
+I will also ask you to meet me partway by helping me understand what you really think (i.e. don't make me guess, I'll probably get it wrong anyway).

 ## What I am working on

-I am always trying to get better at balancing speed with patience.
+I am working on being as deliberate on the interpersonal side of leadership as I try to be in my technical work.

-My instinct is to find the friction, name it, and start removing it.
-That is useful, but not every system can or should be changed at the same speed.
-I am working on being deliberate about when to push, when to listen longer, and when the right move is to build trust before trying to fix the machine.
+My instinct is to understand the problem, identify the constraint, and start addressing it.
+That instinct is useful, but good leadership is not just about seeing the path.
+It is also about understanding the people, history, risk, trust, and context around the work.

+I am trying to get better at knowing when to move vs when to listen longer, and when the right next step is not a decision, but better shared understanding.

 I am also trying to stay close enough to the technical details that I can make good decisions, while giving the people closest to the work enough room to own the solution.